tothandrastata/emulator/README.md

 ## Description

-This emulator simulates a TPN_MMU device that manages multiple media layers including VIDEO, AUDIO, USB (ICRON and HID), and RS232.
+This emulator simulates a TPN_MMU device that manages multiple media layers including VIDEO, AUDIO, USB (ICRON and HID).
 It provides virtual transmitter (TX) and receiver (RX) nodes for testing and development purposes.

 ## Features